COVID-19 (Coronavirus) Resources and Information

 In March, Congress and President Trump approved a bipartisan aid package to address the COVID-19 pandemic.
 The total relief package includes roughly $2 trillion to bolster the US economy.
 You may access a summary of the Coronavirus Aid, Relief, and Economic Security Act or the ‘‘CARES Act’’ here.
 Some portions relevant to agriculture are outlined below.

-Coronavirus Food Assistance Program: The USDA Coronavirus Food Assistance Program will provide $19 billion in direct payments and commodity purchases.
+Coronavirus Food Assistance Program: The USDA Coronavirus Food Assistance Program provides direct payments and commodity purchases to assist producers affected by the pandemic.

-- Beginning May 26, USDA’s Farm Service Agency will be accepting applications from agricultural producers who have suffered losses.
+- In September, USDA announced a second round of CFAP funding for agricultural producers who continue to face market disruptions and associated costs because of COVID-19.
+USDA’s Farm Service Agency will accept CFAP 2 applications through December 11, 2020.
 Information about direct payments to producers, including eligible commodities, payment limitations, and application instructions, can be found at farmers.gov/cfap.

 - Information about the USDA Farmers to Families Food Box program, including lists of contracted suppliers, can be found here.